CLOSED CHURCHES WITHIN THE

 exclusively United Brethren in 1885.
 When the membership dwindled, the

-appointment was abandoned in 1901.
-The bell was placed in the Paradise
+appointment was supposedly abandoned in 1901 and the bell placed in the

 The Susquehanna circuit of the